jaynakar/Hybrid-Fraud-Detection-Framework/README.md

 Financial fraud detection remains a challenging task due to extreme class imbalance and continuously evolving fraudulent behavior.
 Traditional supervised models rely heavily on labeled historical data and often fail to generalize to unseen fraud patterns.

 This project presents a **Hybrid Fraud Detection Framework** that combines **unsupervised anomaly detection (Autoencoder)** with **supervised classifiers (Random Forest and XGBoost)**.
-The Autoencoder is trained exclusively on legitimate transactions to learn normal behavior, and its **reconstruction error is used as a synthetic feature** to enhance fraud sensitivity.
+The Autoencoder is trained exclusively on legitimate transactions to learn normal behavior, and its **reconstruction error is used as an anomaly-aware derived feature** to enhance fraud sensitivity.

 The framework further incorporates **SMOTE-based balancing**, **threshold optimization**, and **SHAP-based explainability**, resulting in a robust, interpretable, and deployment-ready fraud detection system suitable for real-world financial environments.